Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 Yes.
 They are both exactly the same colour, matching the universal colour code RAL 7038.
 “Painswick” is a marketing name used by specific premium brands like Residence Collection and Solidor, while the rest of the industry uses the official name “Agate Grey”.

 Simply ask your garage door supplier or your paint mixing specialist for “RAL 7038”.
-Do not ask for “Painswick,” as standard paint mixers outside of the window industry will likely not have that marketing name in their database.
+Do not ask for “Painswick,” as standard paint mixers outside of the double-glazing industry will likely not have that marketing name in their database.

 📚 Explore Our Colour & Style Hub